31 Night Animals With Glowing Eyes: Red, Yellow etc. (with images)

 No, not really.

-You cannot know that an animal will always reflect the same color as you.
+The reason is that you cannot know for sure that an animal will always reflect the same color back at you.
 It can vary greatly due to several factors we shall look at below.

-Sometimes, the color will be yellow; other times, it might be green or white.
+Sometimes the color will be yellow and other times it might be green or even white.

-2. The animal’s eye color (which can vary greatly even among the same species)
+2. The animals own eye color (which can vary greatly even among the same species)

 3. The size and construction of the retina